 On overall, the present work shows for the first time that RED stack performance in terms of power production can be enhanced by employing aqueous solutions of different salts.
 However, there is still large room for further investigations in order to understand better the complex interaction mechanism between ions, membrane fixed charges and water.
 This would allow guiding the choice of the salt combination features, in terms of salt type and quantity, to be used in a RED unit in order to maximize the electric power produced.
+Furthermore, the membrane properties can be tuned in order to optimize the membranes for salts different from NaCl and salt mixtures, as it is evident how dramatically the stack performances are affected by the diffusion coefficients of the ions through the membranes and the ion-fixed group interactions.
 Moreover, given the final aim to convert waste heat into power in a Reverse Electrodialysis Heat Engine, tests will also be needed to evaluate the performance of the regeneration unit fed by these salt mixture-water solutions.